rivet-gg/opengb-docs/README.md

 ### Publishing Changes

-Install our Github App to autopropagate changes from youre repo to your deployment.
 Changes will be deployed to production automatically after pushing to the default branch.
-Find the link to install on your dashboard.

 #### Troubleshooting